Apingis/ztex_inouttraffic/README.md

 ## Overview

 Going to create applications for ZTEX 1.15y Multi-FPGA boards that would communicate at USB 2.0 speed?
-Using ztex_inouttraffic as a starting point, you would save weeks, skip studying timing diagrams, bits in various registers and hangups.
+Using ztex_inouttraffic as a starting point, you will save weeks, skip studying timing diagrams, bits in various registers and hangups.

 ## Content